otsaloma/nfoview/README.md

 ### Windows

 See the [releases page][releases] for installers.
-Note that Windows packaging will sometimes be a bit behind and might sometimes skip a version, so you might need to look further than the latest release.
+Note that Windows packaging is irregular, sometimes skipping a version, sometimes on hold completely, so you might need to look further than the latest release.

 [releases]: https://github.com/otsaloma/nfoview/releases